Nkluge-correa/TeenyTinyCastle/README.md

 - Use the [`AIF360`](https://aif360.mybluemix.net/) library to correct a dataset (_- the Hogwarts case -_) using the [Disparate Impact Remover](https://github.com/Nkluge-correa/teeny-tiny_castle/blob/fa17764aa8800c388d0d298b750c686757e0861e/ML%20Fairness/disparate_impact_remove_Hogwarts.ipynb).
 - Learn how to apply the [`Ceteris paribus`](https://github.com/Nkluge-correa/teeny-tiny_castle/blob/fa17764aa8800c388d0d298b750c686757e0861e/ML%20Fairness/ceteris_paribus_profiles.ipynb) principle to create a "_What-if_" model.
 Evaluate a classifier using `Counterfactual Fairness`.
 - `CelebA` is a famous dataset to experiment with facial recognition.
 [Search for biases in a CNN trained to detect smiles](https://github.com/Nkluge-correa/teeny-tiny_castle/blob/f34761121dccd4b4a8a272ce69e6bf7c81ddb6e5/ML%20Fairness/fair_metrics_celeba.ipynb) using `CelebA`.
+- Generative models are a big thing nowadays, especially in image and language generation.
+Learn to perform a [simple bias analysis in generative language models](xxx) using `transformers`.

 ## Cybersecurity 👾